216 Ozark Hall

 Montana-Wyoming Fold Belt, near Big Hole River

-The class will check-in to the University in Fayetteville, Arkansas in May, 2014.
-En route to Dillon, Montana the class will visit geological features in the Front Range of Colorado, and in the foothills of the Wind River Range in Wyoming
+The class will check-in to the University in Fayetteville, Arkansas on May 11, 2015.
+En route to Dillon, Montana, the class will visit geological features in the Front Range of Colorado, and in the foothills of the Wind River Range in Wyoming.

 |Small Thrust in the Triassic Dinwoody Formation||Climbers, Free Day on Mt.
 Torey|